pangaea/iouapp/README.md

 Initial setup
 1. Open mySQL Workbench query console
-2. Copy entire contents of init.sql and paste into console
+2. Copy entire contents of database/init.sql and paste into console
 3. Execute to create all database entities
 4. Copy config-sample.json to config.json
 5. Update settings to match your local development env.